-For a list of qualified hard drives, visit the Digidesign Web site (www.digidesign.com/compato).
+For a list of qualified hard drives, see our Web site (www.digidesign.com/compato).

 If you are using an ATA/IDE or FireWire hard drive, initialize your drive with Windows Disk Management (Windows) or the Disk Utility application included with Apple System software (Macintosh).